-- 197. Qualification for appointment - (1) A person is not qualified for appointment as a judge unless he or she - (a) holds or has held high judicial office in Solomon Islands or in any country prescribed by Parliament; or - (b) has had not less than 5 years practice as a barrister or solicitor in Solomon Islands or in another country prescribed by Parliament. - (2) The Chief Justice is appointed by the President on the advice of the Prime Minister following consultation by him or her with the Leader of the Opposition. - (3) If the office of Chief Justice or judge is vacant, or if the person holding such office is for any reason unable to perform the functions of office, the President acting in accordance with the advice of the Judicial and Legal Services Commission may either appoint - - (a) another Judge, or any person qualified to be a Judge under this section, to act as Chief Justice; or - (b) a person qualified to be a Judge under this section, to act as a judge of the High Court, - 198.
-Criteria for appointment of judicial officers The making of appointments to judicial office is governed by the principles, first, that judges should be of the highest quality and, secondly, that the composition of the judiciary should, as far as practicable, reflect the ethnic and gender balance of the community. - Tenure of judges (1) The term of appointment of the Chief Justice, a Justice of Appeal, a Justice of the Constitutional Court (including the President of the Court of Appeal) or a judge of the High Court expires upon his or her reaching the age of 60.
+197. Qualification for appointment

+- (1) A person is not qualified for appointment as a judge unless he or she - (a) holds or has held high judicial office in Solomon Islands or in any country prescribed by Parliament; or - (b) has had not less than 5 years practice as a barrister or solicitor in Solomon Islands or in another country prescribed by Parliament. - (2) The Chief Justice is appointed by the President of the Republic acting in accordance with the advice of Judicial and Legal Services Commission. - (3) If the office of Chief Justice or judge is vacant, or if the person holding such office is for any reason unable to perform the functions of office, the President of the Republic acting in accordance with the advice of the Judicial and Legal Services Commission may either appoint - - (a) another Judge, or any person qualified to be a Judge under this section, to act as Chief Justice; or - (b) a person qualified to be a Judge under this section, to act as a judge of the High Court, - 198.
+Criteria for appointment of judicial officers The making of appointments to judicial office is governed by the principle that judges should be of the highest quality.